 Create beautiful decoupage boxes using your favorite floral scrapbook paper!
 A fun craft to make for your home and office or as a gift for someone special!

-Hello crafty friends!
+Hello Crafty Friends!
 Today I have another flower-themed craft for you.
 I am in love with these handy DIY Floral Decoupage Boxes.
 When I visited a local scrapbook store, I found these beautiful floral papers by Graphic 45.
-I picked up three papers not really knowing what I would do with them until I found these fun unfinished boxes in Target’s craft section.
+I picked up three papers not really knowing what I would do with them until I found a set of unfinished boxes in Target’s craft section.

 The boxes came as a set of three and are a great size for just about anything.
 After making the boxes, I ended up gifting the set of three to my mom for Mother’s Day.
 She uses two of the boxes for sewing storage and the middle-sized box is a planter for a little African violet.

 - Wooden boxes – I found my boxes at Target.
 The smallest box measures 3″ x 3″